 Many people with depression find themselves facing a need to manage it with or without professional guidance.
 They often turn to alcohol as a way to do that, to self-medicate.
 While alcohol is a depressant itself, it can help to take your mind off your worries.
 It helps to minimize the symptoms you feel with your mental health disorder.

 For some people, alcohol or drug use can create depression itself.
-If you didn’t feel this way until you started abusing alcohol, you may have been predisposed towards this type of mental health disorder.
-The alcohol simply makes it more prevalent.
+If you didn’t feel this way until you started abusing alcohol, you might have been predisposed towards this type of mental health disorder.
+The alcohol makes it more prevalent.

-Whichever way Depression and alcohol abuse began, they both contribute to a worsening of the other disorder.
+Whichever way depression and alcohol abuse began, they both contributed to worsening the other disorder.

 How Can You Treat Both Conditions?

-If you have depression and alcohol use disorders, it’s very important to seek out treatment that focuses on both aspects.
-Treating the depression without the alcohol use disorder leaves you at risk, as does treating the alcohol addiction without treating your mental health disorder.
+If you have depression and alcohol use disorders, it’s very important to seek treatment that focuses on both aspects.
+Treating depression without the alcohol use disorder leaves you at risk, as does treating the alcohol addiction without treating your mental health disorder.
 This link between both conditions is called a co-occurring disorder.
 For it, we use dual diagnosis treatment.
-It focuses on treating both conditions at the same time, giving you the best tools and resources to heal.
+It focuses on treating both conditions simultaneously, giving you the best tools and resources to heal.

 You may need this type of treatment if you have symptoms such as: